-Since there has been no market for octopus and no directed fishery in federal waters, there are no data available for documenting catch history.
-Historical rates of incidental catch (prior to 2003) do not necessarily reflect future fishing patterns where octopus are part of retained market catch.
-Estimates of incidental catch (Table 3) suggest substantial year-to-year variation in abundance, which would result in large annual fluctuations in harvest.
-This large interannual variability is consistent with anecdotal reports (Paust 1988, 1997) and with life-history patterns for E. dofleini.
-Incidental catch was particularly high in fall 2011, with a total catch rate over 500 tons.
+Prior to 2003, there was little market for octopus and no directed fishery in federal waters; historical rates of incidental catch (prior to 2003) do not necessarily reflect fishing patterns where octopus are part of retained market catch.
+Estimates of incidental catch (Table 2) suggest substantial year-to-year variation in harvest, some of which is due to changing regulations and market forces in the Pacific cod fishery.
+A large interannual variability in octopus abundance is also consistent with anecdotal reports (Paust 1988, 1997) and with life-history patterns for E. dofleini.
+Incidental catch was particularly high in fall 2011 with a total catch rate over 500 tons.
 It is estimated that only about 35 tons of this catch was retained, the rest was discarded either at sea or during plant delivery.
+Some of this increase in catch may come from better recordkeeping and reporting as octopus was moved into its own regulatory category.
+Incidental catch rates during the first part of 2012 were low.